Qinbeans/cheatbase/README.md

   <img src="./docs/game.png" alt="Game" width="400"/>

-4. Select the category of cheats you want (it will all categories, so you're not blindly searching)
+4. Select the category of cheats you want (it will list all categories, so you're not blindly searching)

   <img src="./docs/category.png" alt="Category" width="400"/>